munroek/wildrydes/README.md

 Feel free to fork this project, submit PRs, and suggest improvements.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## 🙏 Acknowledgments

 - Inspired by the AWS Wild Rydes sample project